Researching New Ways to Enhance Consumer Confidence in Dairy

 Insights and findings from Midwest Dairy research have been implemented by the industry and are positively impacting the quality and safety of milk and dairy products.

-For additional information about Midwest Dairy’s research, contact Mary Wilcox, Vice President of Business Development.
+For additional information about Midwest Dairy’s research, contact Cheryl Bell, Business Development Manager.